geeknite/geeknite.github.io/_posts/2016-11-24-cruzee-ultralite-12-balance-bike-initial-impressions.md

 - review
 - kids
 last_modified_at: '2017-07-13T10:42:45.529+02:00'
-discription: "Get our initial impressions on the Cruzee UltraLite 12" balance bike.
+discription: Get our initial impressions on the Cruzee UltraLite 12" balance bike.
 We take a close look at the design, features, and performance of this popular balance bike for kids.
-Find out if the Cruzee UltraLite 12" is the right choice for your child's first bike."
+Find out if the Cruzee UltraLite 12" is the right choice for your child's first bike.
 ---

 I was checking at the balance bike range available for my kid who does not have 2 years already, many balance bikes state that are recommended for at least 2 years old kids, but a few advertise that their bikes are**intended for kids of at least 18 months**.
 The [Cruzee balance bike]({{ site.constants[0].wsib }}/cruzee) was one of these models, and also stated that it is the lightest balance bike in the market.